This post may contain affiliate links. Please read my disclaimer for more information.

 Omni roast gives you a bold yet smooth cup of espresso with Arabica, slow-roasted coffee beans.
-But it takes a real barista to find the adjustments for different brewing methods to extract different tasting coffees with the same bean.
+But it takes a real barista to adjust different brewing methods to extract different tasting coffees with the same bean.

 What is Single-Origin?

-Single origin coffee is not a blend of different beans from different locations, it’s a single type of bean from one location in the world.
+Single-origin coffee is not a blend of different beans from different locations; and it’s a single type of bean from one location in the world.